bstatcomp/gfac/README.md

 # Static factor analysis
 The main functionality of the package is training and predicting with different factor analysis methods.
 For that, you only need to use functions starting with *train_* and *pred_*.
-Additionally there are four sports count data sets that can be used for the training and evaluation.
-The data are from the English association football Premier League (EPL), National Basketball Association
+Additionally, there are 20 data sets that can be used for training, evaluation, and latent structure extraction.
-(NBA), National Football League (NFL), and esports League of Legends Champions Korea (LCK).

-For example, to train, predict, and evaluate the copula negative binomial factor analysis method on EPL data, use
+For example, to train, predict, and evaluate the statics negative binomial factor analysis with copula on EPL data, use

 ```{r eval = FALSE}
 data(EPL_data)